 • Use a very small amount of lanolin cream or vegetable oil to moisten the inside of the breast pump horns.

-• Place the silicone up on breast in such a manner that has full grip and the nipple should be in the center of the breast.
+• Place the silicone upon the breast in such a manner that has full grip and the nipple should be in the centre of the breast.

 • Always keep the extracted milk at room temperature before feeding.